knbz/security-advisor/about.md

 **Is the service for me?**

-Security Advisor is most helpful for Security Administrators.
+{{site.data.keyword.security-advisor_short}} is most helpful for Security Administrators.
 That role can take many names.
 Check out the following table for some example users:

 <table>
   <tr>